wille179-v2/crude-alien-tech/README.md

 By comparison, the vanilla buildings have been boosted (though you can disable this in the mod settings):
 * Foundry, Recycler, Electromagnetic Plant, Biochamber, Cryogenic Plant: Base rafting speed increased by 30%.
-* Agricultural Tower: Planting area increased to 9x9 (up from 7x7).
+* Agricultural Tower: Planting area increased to 9x9 (up from 7x7) and planting speed increased by approximately 50%.
 * Big Mining Drill: Resource Drain reduced to 41% (down from 50%).

 New recipes have been added and technology has been altered to aid in using these items on Nauvis: